A Self-Help Guide to Managing

 It is important to live for the now; try not to think of what has been or might be.
 Comparing your health with better times or worrying about the future is understandable, although it won't change anything!
 Make the most of stable periods by enjoying life within your boundaries.
 When a relapse strikes, focus on rest and relaxation, allowing your body the time it needs to heal.
 If you’re a severe M.E. sufferer, never give up hope and remember that you aren’t alone.
 I know how desperate life feels; however, your experiences provide you with a profound knowledge and strength, and they’re your building blocks to a more stable future.

-Having had M.E. for twenty-eight years, I’ve seen a gradual change in how the illness affects me, both mentally and physically.
+Having had M.E. for twenty-nine years, I’ve seen a gradual change in how the illness affects me, both mentally and physically.
 I find myself coping with certain aspect of the illness better, whereas I need more medical assistance to recover from relapses.
 I do still get angry and upset about having to live like this, and although it’s taught me a lot, I couldn't manage without help and support.
 It is completely normal to have questions and concerns, no matter what stage you’re at, and M.E.
 Support is here to guide you all the way.